braksator/webarchiver/README.md

 are hardcoded links to your old site, or temporary site from which the static files were pulled from, which point to files that weren't downloaded, they can be nullified.
-E.g. You have links `http://134.23.12.200/~tempsite/search.php` which doesn't exist now so supply `{ find: ['http://134.23.12.200/~tempsite/'], replace: ['#'], i: true }` and the link ecomes `#search.php` which stops that link from going to a blank page.
+E.g. You have links `http://134.23.12.200/~tempsite/search.php` which doesn't exist now so supply `{ find: ['http://134.23.12.200/~tempsite/'], replace: ['#'], i: true }` and the link becomes `#search.php` which stops that link from going to a blank page.
 The 'i' key is a bool for case insensitivity.

 ## Why PHP?